yayolius/amphtml/ads/pubguru.md

 `data-slot` - The adUnit id from the associated Dfp network.

-`data-publisher` - Publisher name that already has an account with pubguru.
+`data-publisher` - Unique publisher name given to you in your PubGuru administration panel.

 `width` + `height` - Required for all `<amp-ad>` units.
 Specifies the ad size.